Blaiski/agileInsight.github.io/index.md

 - You can then hover on an issue in the source code to see all the code items related to it, and vice versa

 ### Software Visualisation Benefits:
-- AgileInsight can visualise your source code using a state of the art 3D visualisation technique called city metahpor (or software maps)†
+- AgileInsight can visualise your source code using a state of the art 3D visualisation technique called city metahpor (or software maps)[^1]
 - The visualisation cleverly brings out your source code structure in a landscape-like view, allowing you to visually see the building blocks that make up your system (from folder or packages, down to files and individual methods inside).
 - It is language-agnostic, so no matter what programming or scripting language your source code is, as long as your vscode editor can read it then AgileInsight should be able visualise it
 - Once visualised, you will be able to interact with the building blocks of your system right in vscode, get to explore and navigate through it in a new way.
 - And of course, if your source code is all tagged and linked, then you can point to an issue or card in the explorer, and get to see where exactly it is implemented and how it is distributed across the landscape of your source code.

-**†:** For city metaphor, see [Wettel, Richard, and Michele Lanza.
+[^1]: For city metaphor, see [Wettel, Richard, and Michele Lanza.
 2007.
 “Visualizing Software Systems as Cities.”
 In VISSOFT 2007 - Proceedings of the 4th IEEE International Workshop on Visualizing Software for Understanding and Analysis, 92–99.](https://doi.org/10.1109/VISSOF.2007.4290706) and for software maps see [Bohnet, Johannes, and Jürgen Döllner.
 2011.
 “Monitoring Code Quality and Development Activity by Software Maps.”
 Proceedings - International Conference on Software Engineering, 9–16.](https://doi.org/10.1145/1985362.1985365).
 Both are based on the heirarchical treemap containment approach introduced by Johnson and Shneiderman [Johnson, Brian, and Ben Shneiderman.
 1991.
 “Tree-Maps: A Space-Filling Approach to the Visualization of Hierarchical Information Structures.”
 Proceedings of the 2nd Conference on Visualization 1991, VIS 1991, 284–91.](https://doi.org/10.1109/visual.1991.175815.){: .note}

-**Note:** a note is something that needs to be mentioned but is apart from the context.
-{: .note}

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.